fakecoinbase/blampewpewslashcrypto-price-compare-graphql-server/README.md

 # GraphQL Queries

- - `coinMarketcapListing`: Will return the latest listings from coinmarketcap.
+ - `coinmarketcapListing`: Will return the latest listings from coinmarketcap.
- - `cryptoCompareListing`: Will return the latest listings from cryptocompare.
+ - `cryptocompareListing`: Will return the latest listings from cryptocompare.
- - `coinmarketcap(Symbol)`: Will return the price for a cryptocurrency in USD from coinmarketcap.
+ - `coinmarketcapPrice(Symbol)`: Will return the price for a cryptocurrency in USD from coinmarketcap.
- - `cryptocompare(Symbol)`: Will return the price for a cryptocurrency in USD from cryptocompare.
+ - `cryptocomparePrice(Symbol)`: Will return the price for a cryptocurrency in USD from cryptocompare.
+ - `coinbasePrice(Symbol)`: Will return price for a cryptocurrency in USD from coinbase.

 ## Example Queries

 GraphQL Query:
 ```
 query getCoinPriceBySymbol {
-  coinmarketcap(symbol: "ETH") {
+  coinmarketcapPrice(symbol: "ETH") {
     value
   }
+  cryptocomparePrice(symbol: "ETH") {
+    value
+  }
-  cryptocompare(symbol: "ETH") {
+  coinbasePrice(symbol: "ETH") {
     value
   }
 }